eolvvin/website/README.md

-# Canvas Model · Emergence — Unified Physics & Mathematics Website
+# Canvas Model · Emergence — Unified Framework Website

 The official website for **Edwin Ong's Emergence Unified Framework — The Canvas Model**, a pre-geometric theory that derives all known physics from eight primitives and two feed-modes (Steering and Driving) on a discrete canvas.